 Vacation homes: If you have a vacation home or a home that isn’t occupied the majority of the time, you won’t need to change the air filter as frequently.

-Why Should I Change my Air Filter Once a Month?
+Why Should I Change It Anyway?

 Think of your air filter as a little piece of the big puzzle that is your entire HVAC system.
 While it may be small, it plays a crucial role in the overall performance of your AC.
 First and foremost, the air filter works to keep pollution and debris out of your home’s AC system.
 This ensures that your system is working efficiently and is providing you the best air possible.
 A dirty filter will not be able to properly fight against pollution and debris and will make the rest of your system work harder as a result—this could mean dirtier air and a higher energy bill for you, and no one wants that.